Niekes/d3-3d/README.md

 * [*_3d*.draw](#draw) - draw the 3d elements.

 ### Overview
-**d3-3d** uses the [browser's coordinate system](https://www.w3.org/TR/css-transforms-1/#transform-rendering).
+**d3-3d** uses the [browser's coordinate system](https://www.w3.org/TR/css-transforms-1/#transform-rendering) and [orthographic projection](https://en.wikipedia.org/wiki/Orthographic_projection) to display your data on the screen.
 It will calculate the centroid for all elements and the orientation for your polygons.
 Due to the fact that SVG isn't very 3d compatible **d3-3d** adds 3d transformations to SVG.

 With **d3-3d** you can easily visualize your 3d data.
 ```js